-During 2019-20 there were the following changes to the agency's structure and objectives as a result of internal reviews or machinery of government changes.

-- Country Health SA Local Health Network was dissolved on 30 June 2019. - As a result of governance reform, BHFLHN became a legal entity on 1 July 2019, governed by a Board of Directors.
+During 2019-20 there were no changes to the agency's structure and objectives as a result of internal reviews or machinery of government changes.
+However, the relationship with the former Country Health SA Local Health Network changed as a result of governance reform.
+The relationship is now with Riverland Mallee Coorong Local Health Network that become a legal entity on 1 July 2019.